rabbitmq/rabbitmq-website/site/reliability.md

 Note that consumer cancel notification is a RabbitMQ extension to AMQP 0-9-1, and as such may not be supported by all clients.

-### <a id="unprocessable-deliveries" class="anchor" href="#unprocessable-deliveries">Unprocessable Deliveries</a>

-If a consumer determines that it cannot handle a message then it can <i>reject</i> it using <code>basic.reject</code>
-(or <code>basic.nack</code>), either asking the server to requeue it, or not (in which case the server might be configured to <a href="dlx.html">dead-letter</a> it instead.

 ## <a id="consumer-side" class="anchor" href="#publisher-side">Federation and Shovel</a>

-Rabbit provides two plugins to assist with distributing nodes over unreliable networks: <a href="federation.html">Federation</a> and the <a href="shovel.html">Shovel</a>.
-Both are implemented as AMQP clients, so if you configure them to use confirms and acknowledgements, they will retransmit when necessary.
-Both will use confirms and acknowledgements by default.
+RabbitMQ provides two plugins to assist with distributing nodes over unreliable networks (such as wide-area networks): <a href="federation.html">Federation</a> and the <a href="shovel.html">Shovel</a>.
+Both will recover from network failures and retransmit messages when necessary.
+Both use confirms and acknowledgements by default.

-When connecting clusters with Federation or the Shovel, it is desirable to ensure that the federation links and shovels tolerate node failures.
-Federation will automatically distribute links across the downstream cluster and fail them over on failure of a downstream node.
-In order to connect to a new upstream when an upstream node fails, you can specify multiple redundant URIs for an upstream, or connect via a TCP load balancer.
+When connecting clusters with Federation or the Shovel, it is desirable to ensure that the federation links and Shovels can recover from node failures, including permanent (__fail-stop__) scenarios.

+Federation will automatically distribute links across the downstream cluster and migrate them on failure of a downstream node.
+In order to connect to a new upstream when an upstream node fails, **multiple upstream URIs** must be specified for an upstream, or connection has to happen over a load balancer with sufficient availability characteristics.

-When using the shovel, it is possible to specify redundant brokers in a source or destination clause; however it is not currently possible to make the shovel itself redundant.
-We hope to improve this situation in the future; in the mean time a new node can be brought up manually to run a shovel if the node it was originally running on fails.
+Shovels can use multiple source and destination endpoints; first reachable endpoint will be used.
+A failed Shovel will be restarted after a configurable delay and retry.

+## <a id="monitoring" class="anchor" href="#monitoring">Monitoring and Health Checks</a>

+Some failure scenarios are subtle and hard to observe or detect.
+For example, a slow [connection leak](/connections.html) can build up over time and like a chronic decease, go unnoticed for a period of time.
+[Monitoring and metrics](/monitoring.html) is the way to detect many types of failures.
+Longer-term metric data collected using tools such as [Prometheus](/prometheus.html) can help spot irregularities and problematic patterns in system behaviour.

+In addition to monitoring, [health checks](/monitoring.html#health-checks) is another tool that can be used to detect __point-in-time__ problems, that is, problems observable at the moment.
+Extensive health check coverage can suffer from false positives, so more checks isn't necessarily better.

+Both monitoring and health checks are covered in a [dedicated guide](/monitoring.html).